awslabs/Agent-EvalKit/templates/commands/design.md

    5. Number questions sequentially (Q1, Q2, Q3 - max 5 total)
    6. Present all questions together before waiting for responses
    7. Wait for user to respond with their choices for all questions
-   8. Update the spec by replacing each [NEEDS CLARIFICATION] marker with the user's answer
+   8. Update the eval-design.md by replacing each [NEEDS CLARIFICATION] marker with the user's answer
    9. If no clarifications needed, proceed directly to step 6

-6. Report completion with branch name, evaluation spec file path, and readiness for the next phase (`/evalkit.plan`).
+6. Report completion with branch name, evaluation design file path, and readiness for implementation (`/evalkit.implement`).

-**NOTE:** The script creates and checks out the new branch and initializes the evaluation spec file before writing.

 ## General Guidelines

-### Quick Guidelines
+### Design Decision Guidelines

-- Focus on **WHAT** to evaluate and **WHY** it matters for the agent.
-- Avoid HOW to implement evaluation (no specific frameworks, file structures, code architecture).
-- Written for evaluation stakeholders, not just developers.
-- DO NOT create any checklists that are embedded in the spec.
-That will be a separate command.
+When creating evaluation specifications and implementation plans from a user prompt:

+1. **Think like an evaluator and architect**: Every requirement should be measurable and every technology choice should have clear rationale
+2. **Make informed guesses**: Use context, agent type patterns, and evaluation best practices to fill gaps
+3. **Ask clarification questions**: Use [NEEDS CLARIFICATION: specific question] markers sparingly (max 5 total) for critical decisions that significantly impact evaluation scope or technical architecture

 ### Section Requirements

 - **Mandatory sections**: Must be completed for every agent evaluation
-- **Optional sections**: Include only when relevant to the agent type
+- **Optional sections**: Include only when relevant to the agent type or user input
 - When a section doesn't apply, remove it entirely (don't leave as "N/A")

-### For AI Generation

-When creating this evaluation design from a user prompt:

-1. **Make informed guesses**: Use context, agent type patterns, and evaluation best practices to fill gaps
-2. **Document assumptions**: Record reasonable defaults in the Assumptions section
-3. **Limit clarifications**: Maximum 5 [NEEDS CLARIFICATION] markers - use only for critical decisions that:
-   - Significantly impact evaluation scope or approach
-   - Have multiple reasonable interpretations with different implications
-   - Lack any reasonable default evaluation strategy
-4. **Prioritize clarifications**: evaluation scope > metrics selection > test data strategy > implementation details
-5. **Think like an evaluator**: Every vague requirement should fail the "measurable and well-defined" checklist item
-6. **Common areas needing clarification** (only if no reasonable default exists):
-   - Evaluation scope and focus areas (accuracy vs efficiency vs robustness)
-   - Metrics selection and measurement methods (when evaluation approach unclear)
-   - Test data strategy (when agent domain is highly specialized)

-**Examples of reasonable defaults** (don't ask about these):

-- Evaluation metrics: Standard accuracy, latency, cost metrics for the agent type
-- Test data size: Industry-standard sample sizes for the evaluation type
-- Evaluation framework: DeepEval or RAGAS for LLM agents unless specified otherwise
+## Evaluation Specification Phase Guidelines

+### Design Principles

-- Test scenarios: Standard user flows and edge cases for the agent domain
+- Focus on **WHAT** to evaluate and **WHY** it matters for the agent.
+- Avoid HOW to implement evaluation (no specific frameworks, file structures, code architecture).
+- DO NOT create any checklists that are embedded in this phase.

 ### Metrics Guidelines

 Metrics must be:

-1. **Measurable**: Define what will be measured and how
+1. **Measurable**: Define what will be measured
 2. **Framework-agnostic**: No mention of specific evaluation tools, libraries, or implementations
-3. **Agent-focused**: Describe measurements from agent performance perspective, not system internals
-4. **Verifiable**: Can be measured through actual agent execution
+3. **Verifiable**: Can be measured through actual agent execution

-**Good examples**:

-- "Agent accuracy on test scenarios" with "Manual review of responses"
-- "Response time for typical queries" with "Automated timing measurement"
-- "Tool selection accuracy" with "Comparison against expected tool choices"
-- "Edge case handling" with "Success rate on boundary conditions"

-**Bad examples** (implementation-focused):

-- "DeepEval metrics show good performance" (tool-specific)
-- "Evaluation pipeline runs efficiently" (implementation detail, use agent-facing metric)
-- "Test framework validates correctly" (framework-specific)
-- "Database queries are optimized" (implementation detail)
+## Implementation Planning Phase Guidelines

+### Architecture Principles

+**Key Principles**:
+- **Simple Structure**: Use the flat `eval/` directory structure
+- **Configuration-Driven**: Externalize parameters in `config.yaml`
+- **Real Agent Focus**: Always use actual agent execution, never simulation
+- **Focused Implementation**: Avoid over-engineering, focus on core evaluation logic
+- **Minimal Viable Implementation**: Start with essential components, add complexity incrementally
+- **Framework-First**: Leverage existing evaluation frameworks before building custom solutions
+- **Modular Design**: Create reusable components that can be easily tested and maintained

+### Technology Selection Defaults

+**Examples of reasonable defaults** (don't ask about these):

+- **Tracing instrumentation**: Langfuse library
+- **Evaluation frameworks**: DeepEval library
+- **LLM calling service**: LiteLLM library
+- **LLM provider**: Amazon Bedrock
+- **Data processing**: JSON or JSONL
+- **Agent integration**: Direct imports for Python agents
+- **Visualization**: Streamlit for interactive dashboards
+- **Configuration**: YAML files